Alecktos/me-mover/README.md

 # me-mover

-Python application for moving movies and tv-shows in a specified file structure.
+Me-mover is an application for organizing movies and tv-shows.

 TV-shows will be moved to ``[sorted tv-show root directory]/[show name]/[season folder]``.
 Movies will be moved to ``[movie destination directory]``